sheerlox/import-from-esm/README.md

 This is the ESM version of the [`import-from`](https://github.com/sindresorhus/import-from), exposing the same API and behavior but supporting ESM modules.
 Just add `await` before `importFrom`/`importFrom.silent`

+This library intends to be an _almost_ drop-in replacement of sindresorhus/import-from (from which it is forked) that supports loading ESM & CJS modules like require() does.

 ## Install

 ```